Managing Secrets

 vtex.env

-file to define secrets needed to run your FastStore project locally.The
+file to define the secrets needed to run your FastStore project locally.The

 vtex.env